Governor issues 'stay at home' order

 “When this crisis is over, and one day it will be over, we will look back at this time in our lives as a particularly extraordinary moment,” she added.

-Hogan said the recent steps were necessary to slow the spread of the virus, which he said has already claimed the lives of over 35,000 people worldwide.
+Hogan said the recent steps were necessary to slow the spread of the virus, which he said has already claimed the lives of over 35,000 people across the globe..